gregschmit/rails-rest-framework/docs/_guide/4_filtering_and_ordering.md

 filter backends by default.
 You can use `ordering_fields` to controller which fields are allowed to be ordered by.
 To adjust the parameter that the user passes, adjust `ordering_query_param`; the default is `"ordering"`.

+## `ModelSearchFilter`

+This filter provides basic user-controllable searching of the recordset using the `search` query parameter (adjustable with the `search_query_param`).
+For example, a request to `/api/movies?search=Star` could return movies where `name` contains the string `Star`.
+The search is performed against the `search_fields` attribute, but if that is not set, then the search is performed against a configurable default set of fields (`search_columns`).